klavinslab/aquaverse/docs/designer/index.md

 To do this, click on the status underneath the operation and choose the desired new status.
 Which new status you choose depends on how much you are trying to redo.
 If you are simply retrying a single operation, then choose "pending".
-If you are retrying a whole string of operations, you should set the first one in the string to "pending" and the rest to "waiting", since the rest cannot start until the first complete successfully.
+If you are retrying a whole string of operations, you should set the first one in the string to "pending" and the rest to "waiting", since the rest cannot start until the first completes successfully.
 Note that if you re-run an operation, it might use different inventory items and produce different inventory items.
 Thus, the items originally associated with the operation are noted as a data associations when you change an operation's status, and likely overwritten when the operation is run again.